xihongyang1999/xihongyang1999.github.io/_pages/about.md

 I am a Ph.D student at College of Computer Science and Technology, <a href="https://english.nudt.edu.cn/">National University of Defence Technology (NUDT)</a>.
 My supervised by Prof. <a href="https://xinwangliu.github.io/">Xinwang Liu</a> and Prof. En Zhu in Pattern Recognition Machine Intelligence Lab (PRMI).
 Now, I am a visiting Ph.D student in <a href="https://www.nus.edu.sg/">National University of Singapore</a> supervised by Prof. <a href="https://yuemingjin.github.io/">Yueming Jin</a>.

 My research interests include graph neural networks, recommender system, and LLM.
-I have published serveral papers at the top international AI conferences and journals, such AAAI, ICDE, ACM MM, NeurIPS, TNNLS, TKDD, TKDE...
+I have published serveral papers at the top international AI conferences and journals, such AAAI, ICDE, ACM MM, NeurIPS, ICML, CVPR, TNNLS, TKDD, TKDE...